 Quite a mouthful to be sure – but in spite of all the buzzwords, the Industry 4.0 story begins with automation.
 Nokia’s base station factory, in fact, sported a number of industrial robots, both for assembling products as well as for putting them in packages.

 Installing such robots is only part of the automation story.
 Nokia also had to change the products to better support such automation.
-“We’re industrializing our products, which means making them friendly to automated manufacturing,” Sankari say.
+“We’re industrializing our products, which means making them friendly to automated manufacturing,” Sankari said.

 For example: instead of assembling the base stations with multiple screw types, Nokia redesigned them to use a single screw type.

 Simplifying the product design is only part of this industrialization effort.
-In addition, Nokia has been focusing on ways to make the robots easier to operate.
+In addition, Nokia has been focusing on ways to make robots easier to operate.

 For example, an operator must feed large spools of tape containing electronic subcomponents into the robots.
 The challenge, therefore, is automating the handling of the spools as well.
 “Via intelligent materials handling, we use one less operator and we have better data,” Sankari says.
 “Eventually we’ll have robots feed the robots.”